acend/kubernetes-basics-training/content/en/docs/09/05/_index.md

 As we've already seen, compute ResourceQuotas limit the amount of memory and CPU we can use in a {{% onlyWhenNot openshift %}}Namespace{{% /onlyWhenNot %}}{{% onlyWhen openshift %}}Project{{% /onlyWhen %}}.
 Only defining a ResourceQuota, however is not going to have an effect on Pods that don't define the amount of resources they want to use.
 This is where the concept of limits and requests comes into play.

 Limits and requests on a Pod, or rather on a container in a Pod, define how much memory and CPU this container wants to consume at least (request) and at most (limit).
 Requests mean that the container will be guaranteed to get at least this amount of resources, limits represent the upper boundary which cannot be crossed.
-Defining these values helps {{% param distroName %}} in determining on which Node to schedule the Pod, because it knows how many resources should be available for it.
+Defining these values helps {{% param distroName %}} in determining on which Node to schedule the Pod because it knows how many resources should be available for it.

 {{% alert title="Note" color="primary" %}}
 Containers using more CPU time than what their limit allows will be throttled.